awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 ### Partition Limits<a name="insert-into-partition-limits"></a>

 The `INSERT INTO` statement supports writing a maximum of 100 partitions to the destination table\.
 If you run the `SELECT` clause on a table with more than 100 partitions, the query fails unless the `SELECT` query is limited to 100 partitions or fewer\.

+For information about working around this limitation, see [Using CTAS and INSERT INTO to Create a Table with More Than 100 Partitions](ctas-insert-into.md)\.

 ### Files Written to Amazon S3<a name="insert-into-files-written-to-s3"></a>